opensubsonic/open-subsonic-api/content/en/docs/api-reference.md

 {{< alert color="warning" title="OpenSubsonic" >}}
-Servers must return error **41** if they do not support the token authentification, **42** if they do not support encoded password authentication, and **43** if multiple conflicting authentication parameters are passed in at the same time.
+Servers must return error **42** if they do not support a specific authentication mechanism (password-based and/or salt/token-based), and **43** if multiple conflicting authentication parameters are passed in at the same time.

 New fields are added, see [`error`](../responses/error)
 {{< /alert >}}